ldmitch/ldmitch.dev/content/posts/cloudflare-with-vultr/index.md

   - You don't actually need to login.
 So long as the interface still asks you for a username and password, the tunnel is up and running and the VPS can be accessed remotely.

+## Conclusion

+That's it.
+You should now have a virtual private server hosted on Vultr that can only be managed by any users you have explicitly allowed through Cloudflare Zero Trust.
+You can use this VPS to host whatever services you want, and in order to access them over the internet, just return to the Vultr Firewall you set up and add a rule allowing access to the server over that port.

+For instance, if you wanted to run a web server, you would probably open ports 80 and 443 to the internet.
+If you decided to use Cloudflare as your reverse proxy to the server, Vultr makes it easy to restrict access to a certain port by setting the "Source" for your rule to "Cloudflare".
+You can take advantage of Cloudflare's free DDoS protection and security settings and ensure that any traffic trying to bypass the proxy is blocked.